niftynei/color-wheel/README.md

 #### toggleStep()

 Changes the direction of the step for the current color direction.
-Note: using this with cycle() may produce unintended effects.

 #### nextInCycle()